NewbiZ/sandbox/gmail_notifier/README.markdown

     ./gmail_notifier_control start
 And stop it with:
     ./gmail_notifier_control stop
+Note that you will need a JSON configuration file `~/.gmail`:
+    {
+      "login":    "user.name",
+      "password": "password"
+    }

 ### Libraries
 - [daemons](http://daemons.rubyforge.org/): Allows the creaton of daemons and controllers easily